xul76/A.L.I.E.N./README.md

 # A.L.I.E.N
 ###### A Little Interface (for) Easy Networking

 ##### The A.L.I.E.N.
-Client/Server classes demonstrate how to implement basic TCP/IP Networking (Internet) functionality in C++ apps built using the QT Framework.
-The Botan cryptographic library is also included, leaving everything except for the essential networking code, up to the developer.
+Client and Server classes demonstrate how to implement TCP/IP Networking (Internet) functionality in C++ apps built using the QT Framework.
+It serves as a learning tool for new C++ and/or QT developers to learn how networking functionality is implemented manually, but also as a ready-to-use set of classes that you can use right away from QT.

 * Programming Language(s)
   * C++